Venezuelan prosecutor's office reveals confession of alleged murderer of Canserbero, case solved?

 Since that time, new details of the investigation have been revealed.
 For example, it was stated that It would not have been a suicide, as was said at the time.

-Now, this December 26, it came to light that The Prosecutor's Office managed to obtain a confession from Natalia Améstica, who said she had ended the life of the Venezuelan singer.
+Now, this December 26, it came to light that The Prosecutor's Office managed to obtain a confession from Natalia Améstica, who said she was responsible for the singer's death.

 His followers could not believe that his death was a suicide, as the authorities dictated at that time, and as he stated the only witness, Natalia Améstica.

-Now, eight years later, the case seems to take a drastic turn, after obtaining macabre testimony from Améstica, who told the Prosecutor's Office that she ended the lives of both subjects.
+Now, eight years later, the case seems to take a drastic turn, after obtaining macabre testimony from Améstica, who confessed that she ended the lives of both subjects and manipulated the scene.

 The official stated that the alleged perpetrators of the double homicide would have been identified.